Piotr Plewnia

-Piotr Plewnia (born 29 May 1977 in Opole) is a Polish football manager and former player.
+Piotr Plewnia (born 29 May 1977) is a Polish professional football manager and former player.

 Career

 Coaching career

 Retiring at the end of 2012, he returned to his former club GKS Katowice, as a youth coach for the player from 1996.
 On 19 December 2013, he was then appointed assistant coach of Odra Opole.
 In 2015, Plewnia was also coaching the club's U19 team alongside Tomasz Copik.
 On 5 May 2018, he was appointed interim head coach following the release of Mirosław Smyła.
 Plewnia was in charge for two games, losing the first and winning the last, before Mariusz Rumak was hired as new head coach and therefore, Plewnia continued in his role as assistant coach.

 On 24 August 2019, Plewnia was appointed head coach once again after Rumak was fired.
 This time, Plewnia was in charge for the rest of 2019.
 Out of 16 games, he won 6, lost 7 and drew 3 before Dietmar Brehmer was hired as new head coach from January 2020, with Plewnia continuing at the club in his role as an assistant coach.

+On 17 August 2023, Plewnia was announced as the new manager of I liga side Chrobry Głogów, who at the time were placed bottom of the table, with no points gained in the first four rounds of the 2023–24 season.
+After spending the majority of the season in last place, Chrobry eventually finished in 12th.
+On 20 November 2024, he was sacked by the club following a series of poor results.

+Plewnia joined fifth-tier side Małapanew Ozimek as an assistant in January 2025.
+On 6 September 2025, he returned to Odra Opole, taking on the role of assistant under head coach Jarosław Skrobacz.